chuanglun/EBlink/README.md

 Also available at: https://git.embitz.org/explore/repos

-Changes (7-4-2020) Release 2.3
+Changes (9-4-2020) Release 2.4
-- Added: The flash option "mod" to do flash modifications on byte(s) level.
-This option can be used with or without file flashing.
-If a file is given then the modifications are done at file image in cache before flashing.
-Muliple mods are allowed.
+- Added: The flash option "read"  which will read a memory (also ram) location from target and will return it as a hex string.
+Use verbose level 8 to minimize info.
+Use -H to read from running target without stopping.
+         Syntax read=<dec byte length>@<hex address>

-		 e.g. EBlink -I stlink -S stm32-auto -F mod=080000004;DEAD12345678,mod=080001000;4567FE,mod=08000A201;EB
+                e.g.  EBlink -I stlink -S stm32-auto -F read=4@080000000,read=4@080000004

-		      EBlink -I stlink -S stm32-auto -F file=test,mod=080000004;DEAD12345678
+- Changed: The flash option "mod" is changed to write.
+Syntax write=hhhhhhhh@aaaaaa e.g. EBlink -I stlink -S stm32-auto -F write=12345678@080000004

-Changes (5-4-2020) Release 2.2
-- Added: --hotplug (-H) used in Embitz 2.0 for launching EBlink at a running target without stopping the target

  ##### When to consider EBlink instead of OpenOCD:
 - if you need live variables for e.g. Embitz (OpenOCD doesn't support live variables)
 - as a non-intrusive memory inspector (eblink supports hot-plugging and non-stop mode )
+- if you need a CLI memory reader to read particular memory locations (also on running targets) and print them at stdout
+- if you need a CLI programmer to modify particular flash locations (checksum, serials etc)
 - for easy complex custom board reset strategies or memory maps with special options
 - for faster debug sessions because of the EBlink flash cache (e.g. only modified sectors are rewritten)
 - for using easy auto configuration scripts
 - as a remote (wifi) GDB server e.g. Raspberry (lightweight)
-- If you need a CLI programmer to modify particular flash locations (checksum, serials etc)
 - simple standalone flash tool

 ![Silabs with STlink-V2](https://www.sysdes.nl/github/SilabsStlinkV2_4.png)